Dental implants change the way that people live

 Conditions that May Affect Your Implant Success

-Here are a few conditions that may affect the success of your dental implants:
+Here are a few conditions that may affect the success of your implants:

 Poorly controlled blood sugar:

 Although people with diabetes have a high rate of success when it comes to dental implants, poorly controlled blood sugar can increase the likelihood of implant failure.
 If you suffer from diabetes, it is important to adhere to your doctor’s recommendations concerning medication, diet and exercise before, during and after your implant placement.

 Smokers also have an increased likelihood of dental implant problems.
 Irritants from the tobacco can prevent the soft tissues of the mouth from healing quickly and properly around the dental implants.
 In addition, smokers sometimes have reduced blood-oxygen levels, and the lack of oxygen may slow wound healing as well.

 Evaluation for Dental Procedures in Melbourne FL